Lexical convergence and collective identities on Facebook: Results and discussion

-Furthermore, we aim to understand whether the observed positive correlation between interaction level and lexical convergence is a proxy of the emergence of collective identities among co-commenters, or it simply reveals that to discuss of a subject people must agree on a common vocabulary.
-To this purpose, for each link $\{u,v\}\in\overline{G}_{I}^{\mathcal{C}}$ with weight $I_{uv}\geq 8$, we measure how lexical convergence between its endpoints $u$ and $v$ evolves over time.
+Furthermore, for each link $\{u,v\}\in\overline{G}_{I}^{\mathcal{C}}$ with weight $I_{uv}\geq 8$, we measure how lexical convergence between its endpoints $u$ and $v$ evolves over time.
 This setting ensures an examination of the lexical convergence evolution at least through six consecutive interactions.
-Indeed, to make our analysis not dependent on the physical time, we measure the time when $u$ and $v$ co-commented in terms of the interaction level $I_{uv}$; moreover, to be consistent with the analysis of Fig \ref{fig:Cos_Int}, we start measuring lexical convergence when $u$ and $v$ currently co-commented 3 times.
+Indeed, to make our analysis not dependent on the physical time, we measure the time when $u$ and $v$ co-commented in terms of the interaction level $I_{uv}$; moreover, to be consistent with the analysis of Figure \ref{fig:Cos_Int}, we start measuring lexical convergence when $u$ and $v$ currently co-commented 3 times.

 Let $\ell_{uv}(t)$ be the measurement of lexical convergence between the co-commenters $u$ and $v$ at time $t$.
 Moreover, let $\tau_{\min}(u,v)=3$ and $\tau_{\max}(u,v)=I_{uv}$ be the first and the last discrete-time point when $u$ and $v$ co-commented, respectively.
 Then $\tau(u,v)=\tau_{\max}(u,v)-\tau_{\min}(u,v)$ denotes the length of time during which $u$ and $v$ interact through co-commenting activity.
-The main plots of Fig \ref{fig:Time_Int} show the mean variation $h(u,v)=\ell_{uv}(\tau_{\max})-\ell_{uv}(\tau_{\min})$ for all the pairs of co-commenters $\{u,v\}$ per time of interaction $\tau$, broken down by interaction type.
-The inset plots show the mean Spearman's rank correlation coefficient $r_s$ and the corresponding p-value with respect to the same variables (see Sec. \nameref{ssec:spe}).
+The main plots of Figure \ref{fig:Time_Int} show the mean variation $h(u,v)=\ell_{uv}(\tau_{\max})-\ell_{uv}(\tau_{\min})$ for all the pairs of co-commenters $\{u,v\}$ per time of interaction $\tau$, broken down by interaction type.
+The inset plots show the mean Spearman's rank correlation coefficient $r_s$ and the corresponding p-value with respect to the same variables (see \nameref{sec:mm}).